 There are commonalities of life that we can all relate to.
 Make sure your characters experience those things; they’ll feel more real to your readers, and your story will feel more real as a result.

 Acknowledge your convenient coincidences, and make sure they have drawbacks We’re more willing to swallow a convenient coincidence when we know the author is also aware of how far-fetched it is.
 And when you rescue your characters, don’t do it in the lap of luxury.
-Make them struggle a little, even if they’re bacon is being saved.
+Make them struggle a little, even if their bacon is being saved.